 This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items that contain financial instruments.
-The details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognized, in respect of each class of financial asset, financial liability and equity instrument are disclosed
+The details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognized, in respect of each class of financial asset, financial liability and equity instrument are disclosed in note 17 to the financial statements.

-Financial assets and liabilities (a)
+(a) Financial assets and liabilities